Lotto0996/Text-Mining-Yelp/README.md

 about region, culture as well as its correlation to seasons and ratings.
 ## Dataset
 Round 9 Of The Yelp Dataset Challenge - [link](https://www.yelp.com/dataset_challenge/dataset "Yelp Data Challenge")
+Below is the preview of relevant data files.

 ### yelp_academic_dataset_business.json
 <pre>